 The Empire Builder is one of Amtrak’s most scenic routes, traveling between Chicago and the Pacific Northwest.
-The two-night journey includes views of the Mississippi River, golden fields in the Great Plains, rugged peaks of the Montana Rockies, the Columbia River Gorge, and the water landscapes of Puget Sound.
-A highlight for many travelers is Glacier National Park, with multiple Amtrak stations offering access to the park’s lodges and trails.
+The two-night journey includes views of the Mississippi River, golden fields in the Great Plains, the Montana Rocky Mountains, the Columbia River Gorge, and Puget Sound.
+A destination highlight is Glacier National Park, with three Amtrak stations offering access to the park’s lodges and trails.

 Read on for Empire Builder travel tips, FAQs, and important things to know.